 - AUTORUN.ICO icon file for the Microchip logo - AUTORUN.INF system file required for Windows Explorer to show the icon file - KIT-INFO.HTM redirect to the development board website - KIT-INFO.TXT a text file containing details about the board's debugger firmware version, board name, USB serial number, device, and drag-and-drop support - STATUS.TXT a text file containing the programming status of the board

-Info: STATUS.TXT is dynamically updated by the on-board debugger.
+Info: The on-board debugger dynamically updates STATUS.TXT.
 The contents may be cached by the OS and, therefore, may not reflect the correct status.